sympy/sympy/doc/src/guides/contributing/dependencies.md

 general performance of SymPy.

 - **gmpy2**: [gmpy2](https://gmpy2.readthedocs.io/en/latest/intro.html) is a
-  Python wrapper for the GMP multiple-precision library.
+  Python wrapper for the [GMP multiple-precision library](https://gmplib.org/).
 It provides large integers that are faster than the built-in Python `int`.
 When gmpy2 is installed, it is used automatically by certain core functions that operate on integers, such as the [polys](polys-docs).
 See {ref}`polys-domainsref` for more details.
+SymPy uses `gmpy2` automatically when it is installed.
+No further action is required to enable it.

+  The polys themselves are used by many parts of SymPy, such as the integration algorithms, simplification algorithms like `collect()` and `factor()`, the matrices, and some parts of the core.
+Thus, installing `gmpy2` can speed up many parts of SymPy.
+It is not a required dependency of SymPy because it makes use of a non-Python library (GMP), which is also non-BSD licensed.
+However, we recommended all users who are able to to install `gmpy2` to get a better SymPy experience.

 ### Interactive Use